0x92/ChatGPT-Micro-Cap-Experiment/README.md

 ```
 This project uses the paper trading API only, so no real money is automatically traded.

+The `src.broker` module now exposes helper functions to interact with the
+Alpaca paper API.
+Use `place_order` to submit trades, `get_account` to fetch
+account details and `list_positions` to inspect open positions.

 # Follow Along
 The experiment runs June 2025 to December 2025.